Fixed vs Floating Mortgage Rates

 Floating Rate

-Current floating rates
+Current floating across big-5 banks

 Advantages